-Frequently, an ETL workflow must be completed in a specific time window and this task is realized periodically; e.g., each night.
-In the case of a failure, the quick recovery of the workflow is also important [7].
+Optimization.
+Usually, an ETL workflow must be completed in a specific time window and this task is realized periodically; e.g., each night.
+In the case of a failure, the quick recovery of the workflow is also important [6].
 Hence, for performance reasons, it is necessary to optimize the workflow's execution time.
-Currently, although the leading commercial tools provide advanced GUI's for the design of ETL scenarios, they do not support the designer with any optimization technique to the created scenarios.
-Unlike relational querying, where the user expresses a query in a high-level language and the DBMS optimizer decides the physical execution of the query automatically, in the case of ETL workflows it is the designer who must decide the order and physical implementation for the individual activities.
+Currently, although the leading commercial tools provide advanced GUI's for the design of ETL scenarios, they do not support the designer with any technique to optimize the created scenarios.
+Unlike relational querying, where the user declaratively expresses a query in a high-level language and the DBMS optimizer decides the physical execution of the query automatically, in the case of ETL workflows it is the designer who must decide the order and physical implementation for the individual activities.